Cheap Alternatives to an Aquarium Setup

 Long, flat-surfaced items can be placed across the aquarium where the fixture can sit; for years I used two long wooden blocks to support my fixture (but you must replace them after a while).

-If there is a concern about animals escaping the aquarium, just keep the water level lower, or create your own screen using plastic mesh screens at hardware stores.
-Without a solid cover, water will evaporate, but just simply add dechorinated water from time to time.
-In fact, the lowering water will remind me of how long it's been since a water change, so I find it beneficial.
+If there is concern about animals escaping the aquarium, just keep the water level lower or create your own screen using plastic mesh screens at the hardware store.
+Without a solid cover, water will evaporate, so just simply add dechlorinated water from time to time.
+In fact, the perpetually lowering water level will remind me of how long it's been since a water change, so I find it beneficial.

-And of course, if dealing with a small aquarium or a bowl, a cheap table lamp (with an aquarium bulb) will suffice as a light holder.
-Since lowering the water in small tanks can rob your animals of space, buy cheap plastic mesh screens from Michael's (60 cents each) and place over the opening.
+If dealing with a small aquarium or a bowl, a cheap table lamp (with an aquarium bulb) will suffice as a light holder.
+Since lowering the water in small tanks can rob your animals of space, buy cheap plastic mesh screens from Michael's (60 cents each) and place one over the opening.